rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 ##### References:

 * John Mount (2020, September 19).
-Kolmogorov’s Axioms of Probability: Even Smarter Than You Have Been Told [Blog post].
-Retrieved from https://win-vector.com/2020/09/19/kolmogorovs-axioms-of-probability-even-smarter-than-you-have-been-told/
+Kolmogorov’s Axioms of Probability: Even Smarter Than You Have Been Told [Blog post]. [&rarr;](https://win-vector.com/2020/09/19/kolmogorovs-axioms-of-probability-even-smarter-than-you-have-been-told)
-* Kolmogorov, A. N. (2018). *Foundations of the Theory of Probability* (N. Morrison, Trans.).
+* Kolmogorov, A. N. (2018). *Foundations of the Theory of Probability* (N. Morrison, Trans.; 2nd edition).
 Dover.
-(Original work published 1933).
+(Original work published 1933).[&rarr;](https://store.doverpublications.com/0486821595.html)

 <a name="S02_P02"></a>
 ### 4. Notation for random variables and probability